paulrobben/BetterCalendarWidget/README.md

 | <img src="Screenshots/app.png" width="260"> | <img src="Screenshots/settings.png" width="260"> |

 ## Caution
 Beware: This is a vibe coded app.
 I'm no developer and certainly no Swift/iOS developer - I just needed this app for myself.
 Since I wasn't able to find a free and open source one, I figured this might be a good time to try out claude.
-I hope there's no dangerous code in here and it seems to be rather simple due to the heavy lifting done by Apples.
-API, but I can't guarantee anything!
+I hope there's no dangerous code in here and it seems to be rather simple due to the heavy lifting done by Apples API, but I can't guarantee anything!
 Use at your own risk.

 Forking and/or adding your own features welcome.